A Fibonacci analogue of the two's complement numeration system: Introduction

-Integers can also be expressed in other numeration systems \cite{MR1411227,MR2766740}.
+Integers can also be expressed in other numeration systems \cite[\S 7]{MR1905123}, see also \cite{MR777556,MR1411227,MR2766740}.
 A typical example uses the Fibonacci numbers instead of the powers of 2.
-Let $(F_n)_{n\geq 0}$ be the Fibonacci sequence defined with the recurrence relation $F_{n} = F_{n-1} + F_{n-2}$, for all $n \geq 2$, and the initial conditions $ F_0 = 1$, $F_1 = 2$, following a convention for the Fibonacci numeration system $\Fcal$ \cite{MR942576}.
+Let $(F_n)_{n\geq 0}$ be the Fibonacci sequence defined by the recurrence relation $F_{n} = F_{n-1} + F_{n-2}$, for all $n \geq 2$, and the initial conditions $ F_0 = 1$, $F_1 = 2$, following a convention for the Fibonacci numeration system $\Fcal$ \cite{MR942576}.
 In this numeration system, the value of a binary word $w=w_{k-1} w_{k-2} \cdots w_1 w_0 \in\Sigma^k$ is